nniiicc/LIS-598-DC2-Sp2020/docs/05-DataPackaging.md

 ## Readings

-Bechhofer, S., De Roure, D., Gamble, M., Goble, C., & Buchan, I. (2010).
+- Bechhofer, S., De Roure, D., Gamble, M., Goble, C., & Buchan, I. (2010).
 Research objects: Towards exchange and reuse of digital knowledge. https://eprints.soton.ac.uk/268555/1/fwcs-ros-submitted-2010-02-15.pdf

-Approaches to Research Data Packaging - RDA Plenary 11:
+Approaches to Research Data Packaging:

-https://rd-alliance.org/approaches-research-data-packaging-rda-11th-plenary-bof-meeting (read the overview, and skim the meeting notes here: https://docs.google.com/document/d/1-WPq17GzYL9NBM4cKVbvn3c5nAM6JFr7nEl3JjmHihs/edit).
+- Read notes from this RDA meeting in 2018 which thoroughly reviews the concept of [data packaging](https://docs.google.com/document/d/1-WPq17GzYL9NBM4cKVbvn3c5nAM6JFr7nEl3JjmHihs/edit).

-Neylon (2017) Packaging data http://cameronneylon.net/blog/packaging-data-the-core-problem-in-general-data-sharing/  (Note this is the motivation for what was created as the Data Crate (see below) standard).
+- Neylon (2017) Packaging data http://cameronneylon.net/blog/packaging-data-the-core-problem-in-general-data-sharing/  (Note this is the motivation for what was created as the Data Crate (see below) standard).

 Pick One of following to read or review in-depth: